risingfbk/p4ddle/README.md

 If you are using P4DDLe's code for a scientific research, please cite the related paper in your manuscript as follows:

-*Doriguzzi-Corin, R., Dias Knob, L. A., Mendozzi, L., Siracusa, D., and Savi, M..
-(2023) "Introducing Packet-Level Analysis in Programmable Data Planes to Advance Network Intrusion Detection". *arXiv preprint arXiv:2307.05936*.*
+*Doriguzzi-Corin, R., Knob, L. A. D., Mendozzi, L., Siracusa, D., and Savi, M. (2023).
+"Introducing packet-level analysis in programmable data planes to advance Network Intrusion Detection". *Computer Networks*, 110162.*

 ## License